 Some policies will only cover people named as drivers in the policy.

 While others provide general coverage to occasional drivers.
-In some cases, you can have a list of named people who aren’t allowed to drive the vehicle and they won’t be covered.
+In some cases, you can have a list of named people who aren’t allowed to drive the vehicle.
+In that case, your coverage doesn’t extend to them.

 Car insurance might follow drivers into a rental